lobehub/lobe-charts/src/LineChart/index.md

 ---
 nav: Components
 group: Charts
-description: Bar charts compare numerical values and use the length of each bar to represent the value of each variable.
+description: A line chart is a graphical representation that connects one or more series of data points with a continuous line.
 ---

 <code src="./demos/index.tsx" nopadding></code>

 ### Usage example

-The example below shows a chart composition combining a `BarChart` with text elements.
+The example below shows a composition combining an `AreaChart` with text elements.

 <code src="./demos/example.tsx"></code>

-### Usage example with groups

-The example below shows a chart with a group composition.

-<code src="./demos/groups.tsx"></code>

 ### Usage example with click event